mikeyt120/swash_zone_tracing_SAI2020/README.md

   * Google drive: https://drive.google.com/drive/folders/19RwOmtefXsmw2PiMeLAutdxg1oT0TKiS?usp=sharing
     * /labelled_timestacks (labelled training dataset - about 31,000 snapshots of timestacks with shoreline position labelled with a value between 0 and 1)
     * /test_timestacks (evaluation dataset - labelled data from a few different beaches used for evaluating the performance of you model)
+    * /full_labelled_timestacks (OPTIONAL - this contains the original full length timestacks I labelled for the labelled_timestacks folder.
+If you wanted to try segmentation, like Dr. Shakes Chandra suggested, this data would be helpful.
+Keep in mind that for the competition you still need to make sure the output of your model can be assessed by the same averaged MSE metric I have setup.)

 Please do not share these files online, the data is for the competition only.